 Kenneth doing well one year after

 That is a good question and some surgeon argue that it is not necessary.
-Nevertheless, sometimes I see patients having trochlear dysplasia and who have had an MPFL reconstruction only.
-Then after some years the kneecap starts to becomes loose again or they develop a painful knee.
+Maybe it is not 100% necessary if you just want stability, but if you also want a knee without anterior knee pain, trochleoplasty have to be done.
+Also, sometimes I see patients having trochlear dysplasia and who have had an MPFL reconstruction only.
+Then after some years the kneecap starts to becomes loose again because the MPFL reconstruction get loose by time.
 Therefore if you visit a surgeons, who do not do trochleoplasty surgery, and you do have this flatt groove.
 Most importantly try to get a second opinion in case this surgeon tells you that the surgery is rare, dangerous and complicated surgery since this is not correct.

 Mikkel was the first patient who was operated upon with an Arthroscopic Trochleoplasty, and this was back in March 2008.
 Previously he had unsuccessful kneecap-stabilizing surgery and by doctor and physiotherapist he was told that he would never be able to sports again.
 Most noteworthy Mikkel had been troubled in both his knee since he was 8 years old and had never been able to run.
 Finally he underwent surgery on both his knees with the groove surgery at 29 years old.
 Meaning 21 years without running.